Heads-in-the-Cloud/devops-WC/README.md

 **Deprecated**:
 **ecs-context**: docker-compose via ecs context.
 Docker-compose yaml with secrets injected via docker secrets.
 No Jenkins pipeline.
 **cloudformation**: creates the ECS cluster using a vanilla cloudformation template

+## Kubernetes

+**Directories:**
+**eks:** contains YAML files for resources that need to be deployed into the eks cluster.
+Contains Jenkinsfile to create the cluster and apply YAML files in sequence.

+ **local:** contains YAML files to similar to the eks directory above, but for local deployment.

+ ## Terraform

+ **Directories:**
+ **Branches:** terraform, terraform-networks, terraform-rds

+ **Directories:**

+ **terraform_v1:** original terraform script that includes ECS module and Load Balancer modules.

+ **terraform_v2:** terraform script which deploys its own VPC and network resources as well as a peering connection to the Jenkins (default) vpc.
+Contains the RDS module.

+ **networks:** terraform script that creates only networking resources.

+ **rds:** terraform script that creates only resources for the RDS deployment.
+Gets the network resources ID's that it needs from the Secrest Manager.